 Introduction

-Management of the world’s natural resources is becoming an increasingly important issue as human population and disturbances increase.
-Population persistence depends not only on the reproductive success of individuals but can also be impacted by initial population size and environmental variation.
-Management plans vary widely among species.
-The protection of females of a specific size or age group is a management practice suggested for both terrestrial species, such as the capybara Hydrochaeris hydrochaeris, and aquatic species such as the oyster Striostrea margaritacea (Frederico & Canziani 2005, Bruyn et al. 2009).
-This method is meant to protect individuals with a high likelihood of reproductive success, but can involve a high amount of facilitation to enforce.
+Management of the world’s living resources is becoming an increasingly important challenge as human population size and disturbances increase, and demand for these resources continue to grow.
+The persistence of natural populations depends not only on the reproductive success of individuals but can also be impacted by population size and environmental variation.
+Management plans vary widely among species due in part to the range of variation in life histories among organisms.
+For example, protection of reproductive females of a specific size or age class is one management practice that is widely used for a variety of taxa including terrestrial species, such as the capybara Hydrochaeris hydrochaeris, and aquatic species such as the oyster Striostrea margaritacea (Frederico & Canziani 2005, Bruyn et al. 2009).
 Similarly, in many states American ginseng Panax quinquefolius L. may only be collected if it is at least five years old (Case et al., 2007).
-Other methods include restrictions on harvest time of year and gear limitations, as is the case for salmonid management (Solomon et al. 2003).
+Other methods include seasonal restrictions and gear limitations, as is the case for salmonid management (Solomon et al. 2003).
 The need for successful management plans for marine organisms is widely acknowledged and studies on the impact of exploitation and disturbance are vital to the success of management plans.
 Evidence of the impact of human disturbance and exploitation of the species abundance and diversity in the world’s oceans can be seen in data from various disciplines (Jackson et al. 2001).